 Simplify your weeknight dinner routine with this easy Instant Pot Chicken and Rice!
-Creamy brown rice cooked with juicy chicken, fresh vegetables, and warm, golden spices, this healthy one-pan meal is one you’ll turn to again and again.
+Creamy brown rice cooked with juicy chicken and fresh vegetables, this healthy one-pan meal is one you’ll turn to again and again.

-With its healthy servings of lean protein, vegetables, and whole grains, this recipe is an overachiever in the best possible way.
+- Total Package.
+You don’t need a side, this dish covers it all!
+It has healthy servings of lean protein, vegetables, and whole grains.
+It’s an overachiever in the best possible way.

 5 Star Review